rancher/rancher.github.io/rancher/latest/en/configuration/access-control/index.md

 In the **Admin** tab, click **Access Control**.

-Currently, Rancher supports three methods of authentication: Active Directory, GitHub, Local and OpenLDAP.
+Currently, Rancher supports four methods of authentication: Active Directory, GitHub, Local and OpenLDAP.
 After authenticating your Rancher instance, Access Control will be considered enabled.
 With Access Control enabled, you will be able to manage different [environments]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/environments/) and share them with different groups of people.

 When Access Control is enabled, the API is locked and requires either being authenticated as a user or by using an [API key]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/api-keys/) to access it.